 The simplest and most cost-effective way to manage data resources is to keep one copy of the data in a central data repository, and provide required user access to these data to support data maintenance and operational GIS query and analysis needs.
 This is not always practical, and many system solutions require that organizations maintain distributed copies of the data.
 There are significant compromises that may be required to support distributed data architectures.
 This chapter provides an overview of data management technology.
 Several basic data management tasks will be identified, along with the current state of the technology in supporting these tasks.
 These data management tasks include the following:

-- Ways to store spatial data

-- Ways to connect to spatial data

 - Ways to protect spatial data

 - Ways to backup spatial data

 - Ways to move spatial data

 - New ways to access spatial data